 - Incorporating vocabulary lessons into their curriculum and utilizing writing, movement, or craft activities.

 - Guiding students in making connections between current readings and previous lessons and personal experiences.

 - Encouraging children to spend time reading silently.

-For details, download the independent evaluation of READy for the Grade.
+For details about READy for the Grade’s operations in “normal” years, download the 2019 independent evaluation of READy for the Grade.

 READy for the Grade serves a diverse population, with programs in rural, suburban, and urban communities.
 The challenges of living and learning with low income vary by setting.
 Click the site name for details.